-Eugene M. Avrutin is Associate Professor of modern European Jewish history and Tobor family scholar in the Program of Jewish Culture and Society at the University of Illinois.
-He is the author of Jews and the Imperial State: Identification Politics in Tsarist Russia (Cornell University Press, 2010).
-Avrutin has published articles on documentation practices, the concept of race, and religious toleration and neighborly coexistence in the East European borderlands.
-His new book, The Velizh Affair: The Story of Jews, Christians, and Murder in a Russian Border Town, will be published by Oxford University Press in 2018.
-He is at work on two projects: a short book tentatively entitled Race in Modern Russia: Critical Perspectives, and a longer book on crime and criminality in the borderlands.
+Eugene M. Avrutin is the Tobor Family Endowed Professor of Modern European Jewish History and is the Director of the Program in Jewish Culture and Society at the University of Illinois.
+He is the author and co-editor of several award-winning books, including Jews and the Imperial State: Identification Politics in Tsarist Russia (Cornell University Press, 2010) and The Velizh Affair: Blood Libel in a Russian Town (Oxford University Press, 2018).
+Avrutin has published articles on documentation practices, the concept of race, and the problem of religious toleration and neighborly coexistence in the East European borderlands.
+Together with Elissa Bemporad (CUNY), he edited Pogroms: A Documentary History (Oxford University Press, 2021), a collection of sources and short essays by leading scholars on the history of anti-Jewish violence over a span of six decades.
+His most recent book, Racism in Modern Russia: From the Romanovs to Putin, came out in the Russian Shorts series with Bloomsbury in 2022, and is available as an open access resource at https://www.bloomsburycollections.com/book/racism-in-modern-russia-from-the-romanovs-to-putin/.
+He is currently at work on a longer book on everyday crime, imperial legal culture, and neighborly relations.
 His scholarship has been supported by the National Endowment for the Humanities, the Woodrow Wilson Center for International Scholars, the American Council of Learned Societies, and the Memorial Foundation for Jewish Culture.

 Modern Jewish History, Russian Empire, Violence, Borderlands, Race and Racism